JulianGarneau/Hybrid_Assembly_Short_and_Pacbio_Long_Reads/README.md

 ## Pipeline for the assembly of multiple samples
 This section will be dedicated to the automated procedure for assembling multiple samples concomitantly (using loops)

-# LOOP CREATION FOR THE AUTOMATED ASSEMBLY WITH MULTIPLE SAMPLES
+# LOOP CREATION FOR THE AUTOMATED ASSEMBLY WITH MULTIPLE SAMPLES FOR THOSE INTERESTED

 ```
 source ~/anaconda3/etc/profile.d/conda.sh